 Can a Wine Fridge Be Used for Food?

 - Food needs temperatures not higher than 40°F (5°C) to minimize the risk of spoilage.
-As wine fridges typically run at 45 and 65°F (7-18°C), they’re too warm for food.
+As wine fridges typically run at 45 and 65°F (7-18°C), they are too warm for food.

 - Food items need a dry environment because humidity promotes mold that can spoil them.
-On the other hand, wine bottles need a little bit of humidity, so their corks don’t dry out.
-As wine fridges are designed to provide the best conditions for wine, their interior typically isn’t completely dry.
+On the other hand, wine bottles need a little bit of humidity, so their corks do not dry out.
+As wine fridges are designed to provide the best conditions for wine, their interior typically is not completely dry.

 - Many food items have intrinsic aromas that can invade wine bottles via the cork and ruin the wine’s flavors.
 Thus, you should keep wine and food apart from each other.